geoserver/geoserver-cloud/compose/monitoring/MONITORING.md

 ```

 Prometheus will automatically:
-- Discover all 3 WMS replicas from Eureka
+- Discover all 3 WMS replicas from Consul
-- Discover all 2 WFS replicas from Eureka
+- Discover all 2 WFS replicas from Consul
 - Scrape metrics from each replica independently
 - Label each with unique `instance_id`